 The first stage of the process is for a microfinance institution to submit a sign-up form to the European Investment Bank (EIB) to email@example.com.
 By signing up to or endorsing (applicable only to bank institutions) the Code, the microfinance institution is declaring their commitment to apply the Code standards in their operations.
-The complete electronic form should be sent to the Commission via email.

 Step 2 - Self-assessment

 After this initial phase, the microfinance institution should take the initiative and drive the process of its implementation.
-The next step is to fill out a self-assessment tool (2021 update - view previous version of the self-assessment tool) in order to estimate the degree of its compliance with the clauses of the Code at the start of the implementation process.
-On this basis, the institution may request Technical Assistance to support them with the implementation of all clauses of the Code and ensure a successful evaluation procedure.
+The next step is to fill out a self-assessment tool in order to estimate the degree of its compliance with the clauses of the Code at the start of the implementation process.
+On this basis, the institution may request technical assistance to support them with the implementation of all clauses of the Code and ensure a successful evaluation procedure.
 To find out more about the SIFTA technical assistance services offered by the EIB, just send an email.